solid/solidproject.org/_posts/this-week-in-solid/2019-08-15-this-week-in-solid.md

 |10-10-2019|[Solid Amsterdam](https://www.meetup.com/nl-NL/Solid-Netherlands/events/263745707)|[Jeroen van Beele](https://github.com/jjvbeele)|

 ## Solid Implementation
-If you have any new [apps](https://github.com/solid/solid-apps), [Pods](https://github.com/solid/pods), or [identity providers](https://github.com/solid/solid-idp-list) or there are updates to existing Solid implemntations make sure to add them to the list so they get included in next weeks edition.
+If you have any new [apps](https://github.com/solid/solid-apps), [Pods](https://github.com/solid/pods), or [identity providers](https://github.com/solid/solid-idp-list) or there are updates to existing Solid implementations make sure to add them to the list so they get included in next weeks edition.

 This week there was a new app:
 * [Solid Weather](https://bitbucket.org/dylanmartin/solidweatherapp/src/master/) uses the national weather service API so it is currently only able to fetch weather in the United States.2019.
 Dylan Martin.
 Users can switch between this app and [Solid Calendar](https://bitbucket.org/dylanmartin/solidcalendar/src/master/)